My IBM Log in Subscribe

 Current status of the cloud computing market

-The cloud computing market continues to grow exponentially, with experts expecting its value to reach more than $675 billion by the end of 2024.
+The cloud computing market continues to grow exponentially, with experts expecting its value to reach more than USD 675 billion by the end of 2024.
 As more organizations expand their operational capabilities beyond on-premise restrictions and leverage public and private cloud infrastructure and services, adoption of AI technology is steadily increasing across multiple industry sectors.

 Generative AI’s rapid integration into cloud computing platforms has created many opportunities for businesses, especially when enabling better automation and efficiency in the deployment, provisioning and scalability of IT services and SaaS applications.